CX-Box/cxbox-doc/docs/features/element/role/roleloading.md

 We recommended to use for faster development.

-Permissions can also be loaded via:

-* `*.view.json`
+The system extracts roles from the `rolesAllowed` field in `.view.json` files and populates the `RESPONSIBILITIES` table.

 **Advantages:**

 * Better integration with plugins
-* Faster development(automatically generates responsibility records based on metadata)
+* Faster development (automatically generates responsibility records based on metadata)
-* Automatic synchronization with the system
 * Less risk of human error

-The system extracts roles from the `rolesAllowed` field in `.view.json` files and populates the `RESPONSIBILITIES` table.

 !!! info
     For faster development, we recommend working in this mode:

       1. Develop and configure data using this mode during implementation.
       2. Once development is complete, navigate to the **view/responsibilitiesAdmin** screen.
       3. Click the **Export** button.
       4. Download the generated file.
       5. Use this file later for data loading via CSV.

 #### Examples